 A Resettlement Policy Framework (RPF) for the NUSAF2 project has enabled to extensively guide on all issues related to land acquisitions.
 NUSAF2 safeguards unit as well developed a uniform voluntary land consent form which community beneficiaries have successfully used to consent on all the lands they voluntarily gave to support their projects (OPM, 2015).
-This was also made easier for investments particularly of CIR and PWP such as constructions, water, and roads which would otherwise cause conflicts, but as an access condition before approval of any project for funding, communities had to consent on availability of land.
+This was also made easier for investments particularly of CIR and PWP such as constructions, water, and roads which would otherwise cause conflicts, but as an access condition before approval of all NUSAF2 projects inclusive HISP for funding, communities had to consent on availability of land.